 - Your daily budget based on the information you’ve provided so far

-- Your daily spend, which starts at $0 and increases as you enter transactions
+- Your daily spending, which starts at $0 and increases as you enter transactions

-An important word of warning: Wismo shares transaction amounts and categories with other users.
-In other words, your fellow Wismo users will see that you spent $50 on “fun.”
-However, this information is anonymized and doesn’t included payee details.
-Other users will only see your username, not your real name.
+But it’s crucial you remember that Wismo has a social component.
+It shares what you spend money on (your debit and credit card transaction amounts and categories) with other users.
+So your fellow Wismo users will see that you spent $50 on entertainment.
+But the information is anonymized and doesn’t include payee details.
+And other users can only see your username, not your real name.

-You can also enter recurring expenses in about a dozen categories, including housing and transportation, utilities, insurance, subscriptions, health, loans/debt, and savings goals.
+You can also enter recurring expenses in about a dozen categories, including housing, transportation, utilities, insurance, subscriptions, health, loans and debt, and savings goals.

 Add subcategories for more granular tracking.
-For instance, your “transportation” category might include fuel, your parking pass, rideshare fares, and public transportation expenses.
+For instance, your transportation category might include fuel, your parking pass, rideshare fares, and public transportation expenses.
 You can organize expenses however you see fit.
-If it makes more sense to you to add your car loan under “transportation” rather than “loans/debt,” go for it.
+If it makes more sense to you to add your car loan under transportation rather than loans and debt, go for it.

-You can add new income buckets under the monthly income tab.
-This space gets pretty granular, with categories such as “other jobs,” “support,” “investments,” and “retirement.”
-Add subcategories to put an even finer point on things – for instance, to track your various streams of freelance income.
+You can add new income buckets under the Monthly Income tab.
+This space gets pretty granular, with categories such as other jobs, support, investments, and retirement.
+Add subcategories to put an even finer point on things.
+For instance, you can track your various streams of freelance income.

-Use the “Friends” tab to find other Wismo users.
+Use the Friends tab to find other Wismo Budget users.
 You can filter by age, annual income, sex, and occupation to zero in on folks who more or less resemble you.
-Once you’ve found some users to follow, you can compare your spending habits to theirs as revealed in their public feeds (more on that below).
+Once you’ve found some users to follow, you can compare your spending habits to theirs as revealed in their public social feeds.

-Wismo is built around the Personal Spending Index (PSI), a numeric distillation of your cash flow based on your self-reported or verified income and expenses.
+Wismo is built around the personal spending index (PSI), a numeric representation of your cash flow based on self-reported or verified income and expenses.

 For obvious reasons, Wismo recommends keeping your PSI under 100.
 As long as you’re diligently and comprehensively tracking your income and spending, the app makes that a whole lot easier.